XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/offercreate.md

 Tracking the funding status of all offers can be computationally taxing.
 In particular, addresses that are actively trading may have a large number of offers open.
 A single balance can affect the funding status of many offers to buy different currencies.
 Because of this, `rippled` does not proactively find and remove offers.

 A client application can locally track the funding status of offers.
-To do this, first retreive an order book using the [`book_offers` command](reference-rippled.html#book-offers) and check the `taker_gets_funded` field of offers.
+To do this, first retreive an order book using the [book_offers method][] and check the `taker_gets_funded` field of offers.
 Then,  [subscribe](reference-rippled.html#subscribe) to the `transactions` stream and watch the transaction metadata to see which offers are modified.

 ### Offers and Trust